 Lucia is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Lucia is modern styled, forward, opulent, Bordeaux wine that is ripe, rich and filled with licorice, black raspberries and chocolate.
+Lucia is a modern-styled, forward, opulent, Bordeaux wine that is ripe, rich, and filled with licorice, black raspberries, and chocolate.
 It’s a wine that is a lot of fun to taste and it drinks well early.